 Movistar

 Movistar is the cheapest SIM card on offer in Mexico.
 But in this case, you get what you pay for.
-It does have a faster network, but it also suffers the weakest signal.
+It does have a faster network, but it also suffers from the weakest signal.
 They have good 4G and 4G+coverage but limited 5G coverage.

-Despite the fact that Movistar is the most widely used provider in most Latin American countries in North and Central America, they actually have the worst coverage area.
+Despite the fact that Movistar is the most widely used provider in most Latin American countries, in North and Central America, they actually have the worst coverage area.
 Movistar will serve you just fine if you stay in or around large cities.
 But if you spend a lot of time outside of metropolitan areas, you can expect a lot of dropped calls.

-A Movistar Mexico SIM will not work in different countries, even those which also have Movistar as a carrier.
+A Movistar Mexico SIM will not work in different countries, even those that also have Movistar as a carrier.
 They are on different systems.
 So if you plan to travel outside Mexico during your time there, this is not a great choice for you.

-A Movistar SIM card includes unlimited Facebook, Twitter, and Whatsapp, plus unlimited calls and texts to any provider in Mexico, the USA, and Canada.
+A Movistar SIM card includes unlimited Facebook, Twitter, and WhatsApp, plus unlimited calls and texts to any provider in Mexico, the USA, and Canada.
 It is popular because it is cheap, but it has its limitations.

 Prepaid SIM Card

-Please note that if you don’t use your sim card for a certain amount of time, it will be cancelled.
-For example, Telcel SIM cards are good for 180 days and AT&T SIM cards are good for 90 days without using them.
+Please note that if you don’t use your SIM card for a certain amount of time, it will be cancelled.
+For example, Telcel SIM cards are good for 180 days, and AT&T SIM cards are good for 90 days without using them.
 So if you plan to take time away from Mexico and have a prepaid SIM, keep this in mind.

 How to Get One